semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

     <dd>Fork existing security rules to customize them for your own organization or team's use in this advanced editor.
 Refer to <a href="/semgrep-code/editor/#jumpstart-rule-writing-using-existing-rules">Writing rules using Semgrep Editor</a>.</dd>
 </dl>

-### User management

-You can onboard (add) your entire organization's users and repositories by creating an organization account.
-Additionally, Semgrep Cloud Platform provides role-based access control (RBAC) for Team or Enterprise tiers.
-See [User management, accounts, and roles](/semgrep-cloud-platform/user-management) to learn more.

-### Getting support

-Refer to [Troubleshooting Semgrep Cloud Platform](/docs/troubleshooting/semgrep-app/) for common installation issues.
-Help is also available for all users through the [Semgrep Community Slack](https://go.semgrep.dev/slack).

 <MoreHelp />